hashicorp/packer/website/source/docs/builders/oneandone.html.md

 ### Required

 -   `source_image_name` (string) - 1&1 Server Appliance name of type `IMAGE`.
-Defaults to `ubuntu1604-64std`

 -   `token` (string) - 1&1 REST API Token.
 This can be specified via environment variable `ONEANDONE_TOKEN`

 ### Optional

+-   `data_center_name` - Name of virtual data center.
+Possible values "ES", "US", "GB", "DE".
+Default value "US"

 -   `disk_size` (string) - Amount of disk space for this image in GB.
 Defaults to "50"

 -   `image_password` (string) - Password for the server images.

 -   `image_name` (string) - Resulting image.
 If "image_name" is not provided Packer will generate it

--   `timeout` (int) - An approximate limit on how long Packer will continue making status requests while waiting for the build to complete.
+-   `retries` (int) - Number of retries Packer will make status requests while waiting for the build to complete.
 Default value "600".

 -   `url` (string) - Endpoint for the 1&1 REST API.
 Default URL "https://cloudpanel-api.1and1.com/v1"